 Project Objectives

-Regarding the objectives and expected results, it can be mentioned that despite the positioning technology in indoor environments have evolved a lot in recent years, it continues to be verified that few mobile positioning devices (commonly called tags) are available for integration into other systems.
+Regarding the objectives and expected results, it can be mentioned that despite the positioning technology in indoor environments having evolved a lot in recent years, it continues to be verified that few mobile positioning devices (commonly called tags) are available for integration into other systems.
 Additionally, it appears that the capabilities of existing tags are reduced and, above all, limited in communication with open systems.

 Therefore, this work aims to design and implement a tag for indoor positioning systems.
 The tag must be able to identify existing Wi-Fi and BLE networks in a location and report the collected radio information to an existing service.
 The tag should be built using low-cost computing platforms (Arduino style), and its implementation will be supported by the experience already developed within the scope of ongoing research projects.